homezhan/artoolkit-docs/3_Marker_Training/marker_training.md

 -   They must have a continuous border (generally either full black or pure white).
 And, with the marker in foreground, the background must be a contrasting color (generally, a dark versus a light color or shade).
 By default, the border thickness is 25% of the length of an edge of the marker.
 -   The final constraint is that the area inside the border, which we refer to as the *pattern*, must be [rotationally asymmetric][1].
 The area inside the border can be black and white, or colored (and ARToolKit provides a means to track with greater accuracy when the marker pattern is colored).

-ARToolKit supports the recognition of a marker type referred to as a matrix marker which is made up of a [grid of black and white squares][marker_barcode] that is similar to 2D-barcodes.
-Matrix markers can speed up tracking when many markers are required in a scene.
+ARToolKit supports the recognition of a marker type referred to as a matrix marker which is made up of a [grid of black and white squares][marker_barcode] that is a form of two-dimensional barcode.
+Matrix markers can speed up tracking when many markers are required in a scene, and when used with error correction and detection (EDC) offer increased resistance to one marker being misrecognized as a different marker.

 ##Designing a New Square Marker
 A new marker can be designed and created by editing the marker template image file provided in the ARToolKit SDK: `doc/patterns/Blank pattern.png`.
-Markers can be scaled to any size and place anywhere in a target scene.
-A ARToolKit utility is used to generate a data file that indicates to ARToolKit recognition the size of the marker as well as other marker attributes.
+Markers can be scaled to any size and placed anywhere in a target scene.
+An ARToolKit utility is used to generate a data file that specifies the size of the marker as well as other marker attributes.

 ![Marker Dimensions][Markerdimensions]